gogetta69/TMDB-To-VOD-Playlist/README.md

 1. **Configuration**: Begin by configuring the script with a mandatory free TMDB API key and an optional Real Debrid private key.

-2. **Run the Scripts**: Execute `create_playlist.php` for movies and `create_tv_playlist.php` for TV series.
-Schedule these two files to run once or twice daily using Windows Scheduler or as a cron job through your hosting panel.

-3. **Xtream Codes Integration**: Once the scripts have been executed at least once, you can enter your IP address or domain as an Xtream Codes server.
-The username and password can be set to anything since the script doesn't require authentication.
-This will automatically load the previously generated Movies and TV Series playlists into the app.
+2. **Xtream Codes Integration**: Enter the IP address or domain as an Xtream Codes server.
+Any username and password will work since the script doesn't require authentication.
+This will automatically load the Live TV, Movies and TV Series playlists into the app.

-4. **Non-Xtream Codes Apps**: If your app does not support Xtream Codes, locate the `playlist.m3u8` in the same folder after running `create_playlist.php` and load it as an M3U playlist.
-Note that M3U playlists are available for movies and live TV only; TV series cannot be loaded as an M3U playlist.
+3. **Non-Xtream Codes Apps**: If your app does not support Xtream Codes, load http://IP_ADDRESS/player_api.php?action=get_vod_streams (replace IP_ADDRESS with your computers ip address) in your browser, then locate the `playlist.m3u8` in the same folder as the script and load it as an M3U playlist.
+Note that the M3U8 playlists are available for movies and live TV only; TV series cannot be loaded as an M3U playlist.

 5. **Playback**: Once everything is set up and the playlists are loaded, you should be able to play a video.
 Clicking the play button will trigger the script to search multiple websites in the background for a playable link.
 Please be patient and allow some time for a link to be found and streaming to commence.
 The script caches and stores the found link for approximately 3 hours, aligning with the typical access token expiration of most direct sources, which occurs at around 4 hours.

-6. **Local Hosting**: If you lack a hosting company to run this extremely lightweight script, you can install and run software on your desktop computer like Xampp.
+5. **Local Hosting**: If you lack a hosting company to run this extremely lightweight script, you can install and run software on your desktop computer like Xampp.

 ## Contribution and Feedback